U.S. Congressional Advocacy

 Explore highlights of the Center’s U.S. Congressional advocacy.

-Legislation to protect the right to access abortion care throughout the United States.
+Legislation to re-establish a nationwide right to abortion in the United States.

 Ending the Hyde Amendment and other economic barriers to abortion access.